sqweelygig/supercool-servers/README.md

 The simplification notable for not being reasonable in the BDX is "The air conditioning does not have tiered power levels".
 The detailed survey of the BDX revealed that each air conditioning unit has two compressors and selectively activates any number of them.
-This observation is more fully explored in Section 4.1 - MVP Review.
+This observation is more fully explored in Section 4.1 - Product Review.

 As part of the project, I did attempt to research the significance of each of these simplifications.
-This research included a questionnaire offered to fellow students (see Appendix N), but this did not receive enough returns.
+This research included a questionnaire offered to fellow students (see Appendix VI), but this did not receive enough returns.
 This research also reviewed publicly available server room schematives and photographs.
 These indicated that a typical server room would not passively shed significant heat.
 Unfortunately, a proper level of research rigour was beyond the scope of a development project, and the generalisability is a matter of conjecture and personal experience.